kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

   usage, including e. g. images).
 * Enforcing limits on total pod storage consumption by any means, such that the pod would be hard restricted to the desired storage limit.

+### Future Work

+* _Enforce limits on per-volume storage consumption by using enforced project quotas._

 ## Proposal